sdc-china/IDA-doc/_posts/2018-08-09-trouble-shooting-faq.md

 1. Why do I need to specify the snapshot acronym when I want to run the pipeline?
     - Answer: The snapshot acronym is optional.
 If user specify a snapshot acronym name when start pipeline, then the pipeline will skip "snapshot" step and use this snapshot acronym to run test/checkstyle steps.

+1. Can I specify a PS as the first stage of a pipeline?
+    - Answer: Yes.
+The first stage can be either PC or PS.
+If the first stage is PC, then snapshot step can be added, and you can add online/offline deployment in the second PS stage.
+If the first stage is PS, then you can not add snapshot step, and only offline deployment is supported.

 [add-permission-1]: ../images/references/add-permission-1.png
 [loginbpmoc]: ../images/references/loginbpmoc.png